xxlimengying/academic-website/content/home/experience.md

   date_start = "2020-10-19"
   date_end = ""
   description = """
-  Applicants who have a M.S. degree in Mechanical Engineering, Thermal Engineering or related field are welcome to Contact Dr. Li.
-Preference will be given to those who has publications in English and familiar with numerical modelings in Python or Matlab.
+  Applicants who have a M.S. degree in Mechanical Engineering, Thermal Engineering or related fields are welcome to Contact Dr. Li.
+Preference will be given to those who has publications in English and is familiar with numerical modeling in Python or Matlab.
   """

 [[experience]]